 Use Heat for thick/heavy Bends

 Some metals are likely to break or crack when bending is made from the force.
 Such metals require the use of heat instead of force to make the desired bend in sheet metal.
 Hot forming and Annealing are two technical terms when it comes to bending with heat.
 Annealing helps to soften a metal – more malleability.
 While hot bending is simply the use of heat till the metal gets red and then using force to bend it.
 These tricks majorly reduce the risk of metal braking and cracking.

 Sharp internal corner bending means greater internal stress.
 Even if the metal is ductile and malleable, it may end up cracking.
 This issue can be majorly avoided if you consider the radius of the bending tool.
 You should slowly work back and forth between your bend lines until the sheet metal is bent to the desired angle.
 An eye should be kept on the inside bending radius, which must be equal to the forming sheet metal thickness.
 An example can be the way, if you are bending a sheet thickness that is 3 mm thick, then the inside bend radius should also be 3 mm.
 The same is the case with bending angle, which means that it must not be greater than the overall thickness of the metal sheet.

 These are some tips to be considered in bending sheet metal.
 Making sure to check each of the above tips will help you achieve a product with greater efficiency.

-While manufacturing a metal product, the sheet metal bending rules must be kept in mind and be proficient in multiple sheet metal bending processes to avoid failure.
-Bending sheet metal can become difficult if the proper measures are not taken.
-The use of a CNC sheet metal bending machine can make the process much easier for you.
+While manufacturing a metal product, the sheet metal bending rules must be kept in mind and be proficient in multiple processes to avoid failure.
+It can become difficult if the proper measures are not taken.
 Contact WayKen will solve all your problems regarding sheet metal bending.